About Us

 Safe and Healthy Children • Strong and Stable Families • Thriving and Prosperous Communities

-Commitment to Act Against Systemic Racism
+Children’s Trust Fund Alliance Sustained Commitment to Act Against Systemic Racism

-As an organization working to help every child and youth in the United States grow up in strong, stable, nurturing families within thriving and prosperous communities, the Children’s Trust Fund Alliance reaffirms our commitment to racial justice and to becoming an anti-racist organization.
+As an organization working to help every child and youth in the United States grow up in strong, stable, nurturing families within thriving and prosperous communities, the Children’s Trust Fund Alliance has reaffirmed our commitment to racial justice.

 What We Do